Kale: Great for Salads

 I kept it simple: kale, vinaigrette, cheddar, and dried cranberries.
 Oh, the beauty of simplicity!
 It turned out to be quite tasty.
-I stemmed and chopped the kale into thin strips, based the vinaigrette on a recipe found in The New Moosewood Cookbook, and added a bit of sharp cheddar for interest.
-The vinaigrette called for red wine vinegar, but I used old white wine that had pretty much turned to vinegar.
+For the vinaigrette, I used old white wine that had pretty much turned to vinegar.
 I also added the juice from half of a lemon.
 Feel free to experiment with this Kale Salad recipe.
 You could also substitute Parmesan cheese in place of the cheddar.
 Any hard cheese with a strong flavor would work well.
 I’m really glad I was forced to try to perfect this salad – now I plan to use it as a staple recipe!

 - 1 bunch kale stemmed, washed, and dried

 - 1/4 cup dried cranberries

 - 1/2 cup extra virgin olive oil

 - 3 tbsp white wine or white wine vinegar